Choens/blood-sugars/_posts/2015-07-29-Get-CGM-Data.md

 by the client.
 Querying a collection with a complicated data structure requires some trial and error.

-Briefly examine / QA the Nightscout data
+Briefly Examine / QA the Nightscout Data
 ========================================

 The next code chunk does some very minimal QA on the "entries" data